 Contrary to all the hype that everyone needs more protein, most people in the U.S. meet or exceed their needs.
 This is especially true for males ages 19–59.
-The Dietary Guidelines for Americans, 2020–2025 indicate that men in that age range are exceeding their protein recommendations, especially from meat, poultry and eggs.
-Even athletes often get more protein than they need without supplements because their calorie requirements are higher.
-With more food comes more protein.
+The Dietary Guidelines for Americans, 2020–2025 indicate that men in that age range are exceeding their daily recommendations, especially from meat, poultry and eggs.
+Even athletes often get more proteins than they need without supplements because their calorie requirements are higher.

 True or false?
 Big steak equals bigger muscles.